Digital Pioneers Academy loses fourth student to gun violence this year

 "Our deepest condolences go out to his family and friends.
 I cannot imagine what they are going through right now," the letter reads.
 "Once again, we are forced as a DPA community to grapple with the horrific reality of our city’s youth violence epidemic."

 According to Ashton, Jaylin is the fourth DPA student to die from gun violence this year.
 Antione Manning, 14, was shot and killed in Southeast on Halloween night.
-Jakhi Snider, a 16-year-old student at the school, was shot on a Saturday morning just after classes started in September, and Keenan Anderson died after being tased by police in Los Angeles, where he was visiting family in January.
+Jakhi Snider, a 16-year-old student at the school, was shot on a Saturday morning just after classes started in September, and Keenan Anderson, a teacher at the school, died after being tased by police in Los Angeles where he was visiting family in January.

 "This reality must change," she wrote in the letter.
 "There is nothing more important to me than your child’s safety.
 At school, our team of caring educators can keep our scholars safe, engaged, and cared for.
 Outside of the school walls, our influence is limited.
 Right now, the city is not safe, and violence usually increases in the summer when young people are out unsupervised.
 That’s why I’m making the recommendation that you keep your children indoors in the evening and in supervised activities during the day."